Get Help Today(877) 648-4288

-When someone smokes Crack, they are likely to feel its effects almost immediately.
-This often means euphoria, energy, and confidence.
+When someone smokes Crack, they are likely to feel its effects almost immediately, which often means euphoria, energy, and confidence.
 However, the effects of withdrawal can also be felt after the first time.
-These “short-term” effects take the user from an intense high to a hangover of the drug, and why many try to pick it up once again.
-These can include:
+The following short-term effects induce a powerful hangover, but the intense high keeps people coming back.
+The side effects can include:

 - Loss of appetite

 - Dilated pupils

 - Hallucinations, hyper-excitability, and irritability